brej-29/customer-churn-mlops/README.md

 - Enter customer attributes (tenure, monthly charges, contract type, etc.)
 - Click **“Predict”** to send a request to the FastAPI `/predict` endpoint
 - See the estimated churn probability
+- Inspect an approximate feature importance chart and textual explanation of what tends to drive churn in this synthetic dataset
+- See which MLflow experiment and model URI are currently configured

 You can change the API base URL from the sidebar if needed.